isri12/notesrepo/aws_ai_practitioner.md

 7. **Transformers**
 The Transformer is a novel architecture introduced in 2017 that eschewed recurrent and convolutional layers in favor of a mechanism called Self-Attention.
 It is the foundational architecture for modern Large Language Models (LLMs) like GPT and BERT.

-Key Concept: The Self-Attention Mechanism allows the model to weigh the importance of all other words/tokens in the input sequence when processing a single word/token.
+**Key Concept**: The Self-Attention Mechanism allows the model to weigh the importance of all other words/tokens in the input sequence when processing a single word/token.
 This captures complex, long-range dependencies in the data much more efficiently than RNNs.

-Key Advantage: Unlike RNNs, which process sequences step-by-step (serially), the Transformer can process the entire sequence in parallel, drastically reducing training time and increasing efficiency.
+**Key Advantage**: Unlike RNNs, which process sequences step-by-step (serially), the Transformer can process the entire sequence in parallel, drastically reducing training time and increasing efficiency.

-Components: Built from stacked Encoder and Decoder blocks (though many modern variants use only one or the other).
+**Components**: Built from stacked Encoder and Decoder blocks (though many modern variants use only one or the other).
 Each block contains a Multi-Head Attention layer and a Feed-Forward Network.

-Primary Uses: State-of-the-art in nearly all sequence tasks, especially Natural Language Processing (NLP) like machine translation, text generation, summarization, and also increasingly in computer vision (Vision Transformers).
+**Primary Uses:** State-of-the-art in nearly all sequence tasks, especially Natural Language Processing (NLP) like machine translation, text generation, summarization, and also increasingly in computer vision (Vision Transformers).

 ---
 ---